[Watch and listen to me read this]

-I’ll start with the problem – that be an effective marketing strategist* you have read a lot, especially books.
+Problem: to be an effective _______ strategist you have to read a lot, especially books.
 But time is scarce and perhaps the Internet has damaged our attention spans.

 Solution: book summaries?